 This might be your first time having a photoshoot as a photographer.
 Or, if you’ve done a couple and need tips to help you have a better experience next time, you are on the right page.
 This post is a well-curated guide on adequately preparing for a photoshoot.
 It doesn’t matter if it is a photo shoot in the comfort of your studio or a location photoshoot.

 Following this guide would make your next photo shoot a lot easier and show that you not only meet but exceed the expectations of your clients.

 Following are eight pieces of advice on planning for a photo shoot day.
 The preparation process is broken down into two parts: before the day of the shoot and during.
 Let’s get this party started, shall we?

-Ideally, you should have days, if not weeks’ notice before the photoshoot would be taking place.
+Ideally, you should have days, if not weeks, notice before the photo shoot takes place.
 This means you have more than adequate time to prepare.
-Do it right by
+Do it right by considering the following:

 Taking note of what equipment you would be using